 Schizophrenia affects about 0.7% of the population and is characterized by a breakdown of thought processes and emotional deficits.
 Common positive symptoms include hallucinations, bizarre delusions, and disorganized speech and thought.
 Negative symptoms are above and as follows.
-Affective flattening means a having a glazed or frozen expression with few emotions.
-Anhendonia is an inability to experience pleasure in normal activities.
+Affective flattening means having a glazed or frozen expression with few emotions.
+Anhedonia is an inability to experience pleasure in normal activities.
 Apathy is a state of indifference or learned helplessness.
-Attention problems refers to their disorganized thoughts or inability to focus on a task.
+Attention problems refer to their disorganized thoughts or inability to focus on a task.

 2. DRIP = Causes of acute and reversible forms of urinary incontinence